 By Catherine Poslusny

 As the months get hotter and the days get longer, many people have one thing on their mind: grilling season.
 Good company, great food, and fun summer memories that can last a lifetime—what’s not to love?
 Well, maybe your cookout doesn’t align with your sustainability values.
 Sure, the environmental impact of a single cookout is tiny.
 But grilling can still release greenhouse gases into the atmosphere, and those emissions do add up over time.
-Let’s take a look into the most eco-friendly ways to get your grill on, focusing on gas grills.
+Let’s take a look into the most eco-friendly ways to get your grill on.
 Don’t let concern for the environment put a damper on your summer plans!

 What is the carbon footprint of outdoor grilling?